jdowning/puppet-awscli/README.md

 ### Profiles

-If you want to add a credentials for awscli you can do it by using `awscli::profile`:
+You may want to add a credentials for awscli and can do so using `awscli::profile`.
 If you just define access_key_id and secret key, these credentials will work only for the root user:

 ```